deenle/TinderBolt/README.md

-# Telegram Bot with ChatGPT for practicing a date
+# Telegram Bot with AI for practicing a date

 ---